-The investigated WCB is associated with the North Atlantic extratropical cyclone Vladiana that occurred between 22-25 Sep 2016 [IOP 3 of the North Atlantic Waveguide and Downstream Impact EXperiment (NAWDEX, Schäfler et al., 2018)].
-The cyclone with a minimum sea level pressure of 975 hPa is located below an upper-level trough and propagates eastward and northward across the North Atlantic toward Iceland, where it becomes stationary (Fig. 2).
-The cyclone's WCB ascends in the warm sector predominantly in a narrow band ahead of the cold front and develops a weak cyclonic and a stronger anticyclonic branch (cf. Wernli, 1997; Martínez-Alvarado et al., 2014), which turns into the downstream upper-level ridge and contributes to its ampli-

-170 fication (see Fig. 2d-f in Oertel et al., 2019).
+The investigated WCB is associated with the North Atlantic Extratropical Cyclone Vladiana that occurred between 22 and 25 September 2016, IOP 3 of the North Atlantic Waveguide and Downstream Impact EXperiment (NAWDEX, Schäfler et al., 2018).
+The cyclone with a minimum sea level pressure of 975 hPa on 23 September is located below an upper-level trough and propagates eastward across the North Atlantic toward Iceland (Fig. 2), where it becomes stationary on 24-25 September.
+The cyclone's WCB ascends in the warm sector predominantly in a narrow band ahead of the cold front and develops a weak cyclonic and a stronger anticyclonic branch (cf. Wernli, 1997; Martínez-Alvarado et al., 2014), which turns into the downstream upper-level ridge and contributes to its amplification (see Fig. 2d-f in Oertel et al., 2019).
 A more detailed analysis of the cyclone evolution and its WCB ascent is presented in Oertel et al. (2019).

-The WCB trajectories in the baroclinic zone ahead of the cyclone's cold front vary considerably in their ascent rates (Fig. 2ac; see also the animation in the online supplemental material) and also include phases of embedded convection.
-These phases are characterized by a rapid ascent of more than 400-600 hPa in 2 h, and they are embedded in a larger region of slower, more
+The WCB trajectories in the baroclinic zone ahead of the cyclone's cold front vary considerably in their ascent rates (Fig. 2a-c; see also the animation in the Supplement) and also include phases of embedded convection.
+These phases